Dublin City North CYPSC Progress Report 2018-2020

 Mental Health Month October 2021

-Our theme this year is Resilience and Recovery, sponsored by the Mental Health & Wellbeing, and Child and Youth Participation Subgroups.
+Our theme for 2021 was Resilience and Recovery, sponsored by the Mental Health & Wellbeing, and Child and Youth Participation Subgroups.
 Throughout the month, a series of events and activites have been organised for practitioners, parents and children and young people.
-Take a look at our Connect and Learn Series for inputs throughout the month.

-- Connect and Learn Series - online inputs, webinars and trainings for practitioners and parents alike.
-These cover thematic areas including
+- Our Connect and Learn Series covered a series of online inputs, webinars and trainings for practitioners and parents - including parenting support, Sleep, Nutrition, Exercise, Promoting Resilience, and Suicide Alertness.
+See some of the presentations below:

 Responding to Child to Parent Violence and Abuse with the Non-Violent Resistance (NVR) Programme